Who Was Mark Twain?

 Livy, like many people during that time, took pride in her pious, high-minded, genteel approach to life.
 Twain hoped that she would "reform" him, a mere humorist, from his rustic ways.
 The couple settled in Buffalo and later had four children.

-Thankfully, Mark Twain's glorious "low-minded" Western voice broke through on occasion.
+Thankfully, Twain's glorious "low-minded" Western voice broke through on occasion.

 The Adventures of Tom Sawyer was published in 1876, and soon thereafter he began writing a sequel, Adventures of Huckleberry Finn.